eNV25/mpv-btfs-hook/README.md

 - mkdir -p
 - sleep

+To use mount instead of mountpoint -q, comment out and switch the implementation by editing the script.

 # Advantages Over Peerflix and Webtorrent

 Peerflix and Webtorrent are both written in javascript and have to be